 A stroll in the garden will let you quickly travel to japan.
-There you can find Japanese stuff, starting from ponds to lanterns and Kois to sakura trees.
+You can find Japanese stuff there, starting from ponds to lanterns and Kois to sakura trees.

-Japanese Garden is located north of Marienberg Fortress, together with other small gardens.
+Japanese Garden is located north of Marienberg Fortress and other small gardens.

 Last but not least is the Veitshöchheim Palace, situated in the outskirts north of Wurzburg.